zaporylie/php-vipps/README.md

 ## Prerequisities

 In order to use VIPPS API you must apply for access to test environment.
-VIPPS expects you to deliver CSR file (Certificate Signing Request).
-You can read more about the procedure on [API documentation] pages and they will provide back signed certificate for merchant.
+VIPPS expects you to deliver CSR file - Certificate Signing Request - (you can read more about the procedure on [API documentation] pages) and they will provide back signed certificate for merchant.
 Procedure usually takes 5-7 days.
 It is necessary to have signed certificate in order to access API (get through DNB firewalls).